2018 SingHealth data breach: Committee of Inquiry hearings

 The closing submissions were held on 30 November 2018.
 Proposals to improve cybersecurity were shared, including the "assume breach" mindset in organisations thus taking necessary measures, having the right people and processes to complement those measures.
 It was also pointed out that administrator passwords are supposed to be 15 characters long, but one had a problematic password of eight characters which was unchanged since 2012.
-Lastly, even if measures were put in place to slow down cyberattacks, it is important to note that the attack was done via an advanced persistent threat (APT).
+Lastly, even if measures were put in place to slow down cyberattacks, the attack was done via an advanced persistent threat (APT).
 Subsequently, the report was submitted to S. Iswaran on 31 December 2018 with the public version released on 10 January 2019.

 Release of report

 On 10 January 2019, the Committee of Inquiry released a report on the SingHealth breach.
 The report found that staff are inadequately trained in cybersecurity, thus they are unable to stop the attacks.
 The key staff did not take immediate action to stop the attacks fearing pressure.
 To make things worse, vulnerabilities in the network and systems are not patched quickly, coupled with the fact that the attackers are well-skilled.
 As a result, the attackers found it easy to break in.
 The report did point that if the staff had been adequately trained and vulnerabilities fixed quickly, this attack could have been averted.
 The report also found that this is the work of an Advanced Persistent Threat group.

 In the same report, the Committee of Inquiry made 16 recommendations to boost cybersecurity, separated into priority and additional recommendations.
 They are: